EliotVU/Forms/README.md

 Forms
 =====
-Forms is a graphical user interface(GUI) framework purely programmed in UnrealScript independent of Scaleforms and UIScene.
+Forms is a graphical user interface(GUI) framework for the Unreal Development Kit(UDK).
+Purely programmed in UnrealScript independent of Scaleforms and UIScene.
 Inspired by the OOP and subobjects semantics of the Unreal Engine 2 GUIs framework.

 This framework will give you most of the common GUI building components of which: